KS3 Curriculum

 COMPUTER SCIENCE

 Year 7 students are taught in form groups.
 They are taught how to use technology responsibly and safety and undertake a number of Digital Citizenship modules.
-Students also complete models that further focus on data and computational thinking; they learn write basic algorithms in order to solve problems.
+Students also complete models that further focus on data and computational thinking; they learn to write basic algorithms in order to solve problems.
 Students learn how to code by using blocks of code alongside BBC Microbits.

 Students learn about technology hardware, the fundamentals of the world wide web, threats to data and how to protect against these threats.
 Students learn about modelling and data handling using spreadsheet and database software.

-We have eight designated computer suites with over 200 PCs across the school site, in addition to these we have teaching sets of laptops and chromebooks for use in the classroom.
+We have eight designated computer suites with over 200 PCs across the school site, in addition to these we have teaching sets of laptops and chrome books for use in the classroom.
 We operate a homework club at lunchtime to allow students to complete work and to print out or upload work to Google Classroom.

 Each year of study is structured around an overarching theme that connects computer science to real‑world applications.